I outlined the problem in my initial note:

 Rick and Glenn go anyway.

 Within minutes of their having left, Lori decides she simply must go into town herself to retrieve them!
-There's no reason for this, it makes absolutely no sense, it won't get anyone back to the farm any faster and could, in fact, delay their return.
-She abandons her son to make the trip, the very thing about which she's just heaped guilt on Rick for allegedly doing, and she goes alone, which the series had already established is a big no-no but it seems the writers of the series had some more negative caricatures of women they wanted to indulge and it seems that, when it comes to making women look bad, damn the torpedoes, this is THE WALKING DEAD!
+There's no reason for this, it makes absolutely no sense, it won't get anyone back to the farm any faster and could, in fact, delay their return, but immediately after heaping guilt on Rick for allegedly abandoning their son, she abandons their son to do this.
+And she goes alone, which the series had already established is a big no-no but it seems the writers of the series had some more negative caricatures of women they wanted to indulge and it seems that, when it comes to making women look bad, damn the torpedoes, this is THE WALKING DEAD!

 To this point, the writers had already heaped idiocy upon idiocy but the real jaw-dropper came almost immediately upon Lori taking to the road.
 Instead of actually watching where she's going, Lori, like all women drivers in the minds of those who don't like women, is reading while driving.
 She isn't also applying lipstick but that's the only part the writers left out.
 Lori, of course, runs off the road at high speed, smashing the car, inflicting as-yet-unknown damage on herself and setting up whatever melodrama the writers wanted to set up by manufacturing this stupid, stupid situation.